FabianHermar/food-api/README.md

 # Food API 🍔

-This is a simple API that allows you to create, read, update and delete food items.
+This is a simple API that allows you to create, read, update and delete food items

 ## Installation and Usage 💻